-My family was big on driving–not flying.
+My family was big on driving- not flying.
 My parents claim that trying to put three (happy) kids on a plane was nearly impossible, so hitting the road was our only option.
 And I’m so grateful.
 Some of my best memories were made on the road.
 A successful road trip is all about balancing preparation and spontaneity.
-Here are 10 road trip tips that made (and still make) my road tripping experiences positive and that may help to enhance your experiences.
+Here are 10 road trip tips for families that made (and still make) my road tripping experiences positive and that may help to enhance your experiences.

 Know Your Car